French government chides Sarkozy for Syria remarks

-PARIS (Reuters) - French Foreign Minister Laurent Fabius and others in the ruling Socialist Party rebuked former President Nicolas Sarkozy on Thursday for indirectly criticizing the government’s handling of the Syria crisis.
+PARIS, Aug 9 (Reuters) - French Foreign Minister Laurent Fabius and others in the ruling Socialist Party rebuked former President Nicolas Sarkozy on Thursday for indirectly criticising the government’s handling of the Syria crisis.

 Fabius told the daily le Parisien that Sarkozy, who pushed for the West’s military intervention in Libya last year, would do better to keep quiet now that he is out of power.